Certora/sunbeam-tutorials/docs/source/token/warmup.rst

 You can see the set of *Source Files* that were used by clicking on the File Tree icon to the left of the Rules list.
-Now, click on the "satisfy" rule to display related information in the *Call Trace* panel that shows you the startng state and sequence of function calls that led to this outcome.
+Now, click on the "satisfy" rule to display related information in the *Call Trace* panel that shows you the starting state and sequence of function calls that led to this outcome.

 .. index:: satisfy